|

 1. Thermal screen design:

-* Determine the initial ESS test conditions which is characterized by the
+* Determine the initial ESS test conditions which is characterized by the following parameters:

--No of cycles
+* No of cycles

 * Analyze failures that occur

-* Continue modifying thermal stress until only ‘latent defects’ are
+* Continue modifying thermal stress until only ‘latent defects’ are disclosed.

 2. Vibration screen design: